 GSA Expands Definition of Immediate Family to Include Domestic Partners

-October 4, 2011 by Robin Maril, Legislative Counsel, Administrative Advocacy
+October 4, 2011 by Robin Maril, Senior Legislative Counsel

 In a final rule published last week, the General Services Administration expanded the definition of immediate family in the Federal Travel Regulation to include the domestic partner of a federal employee, as well as the domestic partner’s children, dependent siblings and parents as members of the employee’s household.